-Every year, I attend an executive assistant conference.
+Every year, I attend a conference.
 I have wonderful conversations with interesting women and men from all over the country and come away with an expanding network… and a stack of business cards.

 Don’t get me wrong – I love business cards.
 They can be creative, interesting, and incredibly effective at creating a lasting connection.

 However, there are some downsides.
 Inevitably, cards get lost or I run out of cards.
 I try to write a quick note about how I met someone or a follow-up note on a card, but it’s bad etiquette to write on a business card and there’s rarely enough space.
 Then, what happens when I get home?
 I have a huge stack of business cards that I spend time converting to contacts anyway.

 Finally, I had a brilliant idea to make my life and others a tad easier.